NHTSA ID Number: 10118230

 - At the brake assembly, connect a transparent bleeder hose to bleed screw fitting on caliper and submerge free end into a container partially filled with brake fluid

-- The first person strokes the pushrod slowly while holding safety release bracket up.
+.
+Do not reuse this fluid. - The first person strokes the pushrod slowly while holding safety release bracket up.

 The second person opens the bleed screw fitting, then closes the bleed screw fitting BEFORE the first person SLOWLY releases the pushrod.
 Repeat this procedure until the fluid expelled from the bleeder hose is free of air bubbles.